skabba/cdk201/README.md

 ### Step 5.2 - Add CRUD Lambda Function
 We first will create the Lambda function itself:
+> **_NOTE:_** The lambda folder that you will now create, needs to be create inside the root of your CDK project!
+At the same level where the the `tests` folder is created.
 ```shell
 mkdir lambda
 touch lambda/crud.js